 Our presenters are just normal people who have gone through difficult times and interesting experiences.
 Throughout their lives, our team have answered curly questions about who they are, where they come from, and a range of other topics such as:

-Australian society and culture, atheism, anti-Semitism, being bullied and being the bully, body image, cyber-bullying, colonisation vs settlement vs invasion, camping, cross-cultural communication, Christianity, converting to Islam, depression, discrimination, divorce, eating disorders, engineering, family, friendship, failure, faith, feminism, finding your passion, gaming, gender, halal, and haram, head-covering, homelessness, hate-crime, homosexuality, hiking, Indian culture, Indigenous disadvantage, Islam, Islamophobia, justice system, Judaism, kosher laws, LGBTIQ, living overseas, losing weight, love, married life, Mac vs PC, mental illness, motivation, prejudice, prayer, PokemonGo, racism, regrets, relationships, resilience, religious extremism, sex, sexism, skin-colour, self-improvement, suicide, tattoo artistry, terrorism, travel, unconscious bias, working as a police officer, working as a civil rights lawyer, vegan and vegetarianism, violent crime, volunteering, and youth leadership.
+Australian society and culture, atheism, anti-Semitism, being bullied and being the bully, body image, cyber-bullying, colonisation vs settlement vs invasion, camping, cross-cultural communication, Christianity, converting to Islam, depression, discrimination, divorce, eating disorders, engineering, family, friendship, failure, faith, feminism, finding your passion, gaming, gender, halal, and haram, head-covering, homelessness, hate-crime, homosexuality, hiking, Indian culture, Indigenous disadvantage, Islam, Islamophobia, justice system, Judaism, kosher laws, LGBTIQ, living overseas, losing weight, love, married life, Mac vs PC, mental illness, motivation, prejudice, prayer, PokemonGo, racism, regrets, relationships, resilience, religious extremism, sex, sexism, skin-colour, self-improvement, suicide, tattoo artistry, terrorism, travel, US President Trump, unconscious bias, working as a police officer, working as a civil rights lawyer, vegan and vegetarianism, violent crime, volunteering, and youth leadership.

 The Ask Me Anything team was excellent – they were well prepared, flexible and most importantly honest and open to all questions.
 Our students were inspired to learn more about Indigenous culture and to continue to seek answers to their questions in a respectful manner.